henriquelaureano/henriquelaureano.github.io/papers/index.md

   Submitted to *ABCS Health Sciences*

 + [2022]\
-  Multivariate generalized linear mixed models for underdispersed count data\
+  Multivariate Generalized Linear Mixed Models for Count Data\
   G. P. da Silva, **H. A. Laureano**, R. R. Petterle, P. J. Ribeiro Junior, W. H. Bonat\
-  Submitted to *Journal of Statistical Computation and Simulation*
+  Submitted to *Austrian Journal of Statistics*

-+ [2022]\
++ [2023]\
   A multinomial generalized linear mixed model for clustered competing risks data\
   **H. A. Laureano**, R. R. Petterle, G. P. da Silva, P. J. Ribeiro Junior, W. H. Bonat\
   Submitted to *Computational Statistics*

-+ [2022]\
-  Multivariate Generalized Linear Mixed Models for Count Data\
-  G. P. da Silva, **H. A. Laureano**, R. R. Petterle, P. J. Ribeiro Junior, W. H. Bonat\
-  Submitted to *Austrian Journal of Statistics*

 <!-- + [2022]\ -->
   <!-- Increased risk of fractures caused by the use of proton pump -->
   <!-- inhibitors in women in menopause: a systematic review and -->